lostintransaction/lostintransaction.github.io/_src/posts/2014-03-05-verifying-hashes-and-signatures.md

     //
     33ab5639bfd8e7b95eb1d8d0b87781d4ffea4d5d example.txt

+The output now matches the
+tutorial.
 [It looks like I'm not the only person to notice the discrepancy][so].

 [so]: http://bitcoin.stackexchange.com/questions/14041/multibit-error-or-at-least-confusion-in-how-to-check-digital-signatures-in
 "Bitcoin StackExchange"